 Dana wrote her first guide book to the Greek islands in 1977, and Michael joined her a few years later in penning guides to Sicily, Sardinia and Corsica.
 Along with Turkey, these books became the genesis of the first Cadogan Guides in 1985.
 These were a little revolution at the time: guides ‘for the independent traveller’ as the old slogan put it, with a rich and thorough treatment of history and culture, a little irreverence and a sense of fun.

-They've been at it ever since, with forty titles currently in print: guides to France, Spain, Italy, Greece and Turkey, as well as regional and city guides.
-They even wandered further afield to write travel guides to Mars and Hell, and condensed some of the curiosities they've learned along the way in a little volume called Tall Tales and Tittle Tattle.
+We’ve been at it ever since, with forty titles currently in print: guides to France, Spain, Italy, Greece and Turkey, as well as regional and city guides.
+We even wandered further afield to write travel guides to Mars and Hell, and condensed some of the curiosities we’ve learned along the way in a little volume called Titmice, Turks and Marinated Mummies.

-Dana Facaros and Michael Pauls, travel writers par excellence
+Dana Facaros and Michael Pauls, guidebook writers par excellence.

 Rich in history, keen to point up art, architecture and living culture.

 Our Art & Culture apps offer an in-depth exploration of history, art and culture for any who want more than factoids and sound bites.Browse Apps

 “The Travellers’ Guide to Hell” and “Titmice, Turks and Marinated Mummies”.Browse eBooks